Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using Matrices and Ramsey's Theorem

 \begin{proof}

-Let $C_1,C_2,C_3$ be the matrices that represent the cases of Control=1,2,3 in Program~\prwftwo.
-(These matrices are in Example~\ref{ex:prog2}).
-We show that the premises of Theorem~\ref{th:useramsey} hold.
+Let $C_1,C_2,C_3$ be the matrices that represent the cases of Control=1,2,3 in Program~\wfNNNns.
+(These matrices are above.)
+We show that the premise of Theorem~\ref{th:matrix} holds.
 To do this we prove items 0-7 below.
 Item 0 is easily proven directly.
 Items 1,2,3,4,5,6,7 are easily proven by induction on the number of matrices being multiplied.

 \begin{enumerate}

 \item[0.] $C_1C_2=C_2C_1$, $C_1C_3=C_3C_1$, $C_2C_3=C_3C_2$.

 \item[1.]
 For all $a\ge 1$